Svancara/FinDogAI/docs/backend-architecture/security-rules.md

 - These fields can only be updated by Cloud Functions (server-side)
 - Client updates to the tenant document are allowed, but cannot modify these fields
 - This ensures schema version integrity and prevents clients from bypassing migration checks

+**Team Member Invitations:**
+- Only owners can create invitations (FR11)
+- Representatives and team members can view invitations but cannot create them
+- This ensures business owners retain full control over team composition
+- Representatives can manage resources but not team membership

 **Team Member Cost Creation:**
 - Team members can create costs (high frequency operation)